 Here are some key recommendations for doing this:

 - Get rid of streaming services.
-These are one of the biggest draws on a person’s budget and expenses that are often not realized unless you have money to put toward them, take them out.
+These are some of the biggest draws on a person’s budget and expenses that are often not realized unless you have money to put toward them, and take them out.

 - Look for free services.
 For example, you may qualify for a free phone and service from EASY Wireless.
 If you do, that is extra money you can put toward your budget.